InvadingOctopus/comedot/HowTo.md

 * 💡 For the player, you may also add an `InvulnerabilityOnHitComponent`.

+## ⚡️ Add New Functionality

+When you need more game-specific functionality, you have the following options, in order of ease → power:

+* Select a component in your Scene Tree and enable "Editable Children" to modify its internal sub-nodes, such as a `GunComponent`'s pivot point, or collision shapes and timers.
+Those modifications will only apply to *that one specific instance.*

+* Create a new scene which inherits an existing component's scene, then add new child nodes to it, such as additional graphics for a `GunComponent`.

+* Make a subclass of a component's script, e.g. `extends DamageComponent` and add your own features on top of the existing functionality.
+Override any `func` and call `super.funcName()` to run the original code before or after your code.

+* Modify the original scene/script of a component to permanently modify or replace the default functionality.
+Those modifications will affect *all instances* of that component.

+* Create your own entirely new components, by creating a new scene and attaching the `Component.gd` script to the root node.

-## 🧩 Create New Components
+### 🧩 Create New Components

 ❕ Components are the core of the Comedot flow.
-Whenever you need a new kind of *behavior* in your game — e.g. the player needs to climb a wall or do a dash, a monster needs a specific movement pattern, or a bullet needs to explode into multiple smaller bullets — you must make a new Component:
+Whenever you need a new kind of *behavior* in your game — e.g. the player needs to climb a wall, or a monster needs a specific movement pattern, or a bullet needs to explode into multiple smaller bullets, or you simply want to attach graphics like a health bar on all characters — you can add that as a new Component:

 1. Create a new Scene in the appropriate category subfolder in `/Components/` or create a new subfolder.
 If your component needs to display visuals, the **Root Type** must be "2D Scene" which is a `Node2D`.
 If your component only has logic code, the **Root Type** should be `Node`.